Adania Shibli: Awards

-Controversy about canceled award ceremony at 2023 Frankfurt Book Fair
+2023 Frankfurt Book Fair controversy

 Shibli's novel Minor Detail, in its German translation by Günther Orth, was selected for the LiBeraturpreis 2023 by the German literary organization LitProm.
 Based partially on historical facts, the novel recounts the rape and murder of a Palestinian girl in 1949 by Israeli soldiers, who were later convicted of murder (but not rape) by an Israeli court.
 Originally, the award ceremony at the Frankfurt Book Fair had been announced for 20 October 2023.
 A few days before the announced date, LitProm canceled the ceremony at the Book Fair and postponed it to an unspecified date in response to protests by German journalists who had said the novel expressed antisemitic attitudes.
 Further, the ongoing Gaza war was named as another reason for the cancellation.
 In response to this, the Emirates Publishers Association and the Arab Publishers’ Association withdrew from the Fair, and the publishers of the English translation made the ebook available for free for the duration of the Fair.

 On 12 October, the prominent literary critic Iris Radisch spoke out in favor of the awarding of the literary prize in Die Zeit weekly magazine.
 She referred to the international recognition that the novel has received and that it was also "rightly celebrated as a literary masterpiece" by German literary critics.
 Further, Radisch wrote that an outstanding literary novel by a Palestinian writer was now being associated with the "current mass murders of Hamas" had nothing to do with serious literary criticism.
 In his article of 13 October in the Frankfurter Allgemeine Zeitung, literary scholar and journalist Paul Ingendaay referred to an interview with Shibli that he had already conducted in 2022 on the occasion of the German publication of her novel.
 From this, Ingendaay quotes Shibli's statements as a writer who is interested in the literary representation of topics such as control and fear of a person, thereby enabling the author and reader to gain hidden insights about themselves.
 In summary, Ingendaay wrote that Shibli condemned any form of nationalism and had spoken out in favor of "perceiving the pain of others."
 In response to his questions about Shibli's identity as a Palestinian, Ingendaay continued: "In the further conversation, Shibli was wary of political statements and especially of agitation.
 Instead, she insisted on appreciating her novel Minor Detail — and fiction writing more generally — as a place for thinking about language, place, and identity, which always depends on who is reading it.”